GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: SUMMARY OF PRIOR WORKS ON GENERALIZED TRACE REGRESSION

-\textit{given} that $\pi$ has a continuously differentiable density supported over $\sR^d$.
-This is because they rely on the generalized Stein's lemma~\citep[Proposition 1.4]{stein2004simulation} This limits their applicability to discrete arm-sets, while our framework is applicable for both continuous and discrete arm-sets.
+The continuous differentiability assumption is in place because they rely on the generalized Stein's lemma~\citep[Proposition 1.4]{stein2004simulation}.
+This limits their applicability to discrete arm-sets, while our framework is applicable for both continuous and discrete arm-sets.
 Also, from the perspective of optimal experimental design, it is not clear how to optimize their bound for $\pi$ while satisfying the conditions above.
 Even without those conditions, the function $\pi \mapsto \frac{M(\pi)}{\overline{\kappa}(\pi)}$ is likely to be nonconvex.
-On the other hand, we mention that their result is applicable to the general single index model of the form $y_t = \mu(\langle \mX_t, \bm\Theta_\star \rangle) + \eta_t$ for some subGaussian noise $\eta_t$.
+On the other hand, we mention that their result is applicable to the semiparametric setting of $y_t = \mu(\langle \mX_t, \bm\Theta_\star \rangle) + \eta_t$ for some subGaussian noise $\eta_t$.